vk5ln/1541-II_1581_power_distribution_pcb/README.md

 I used a MeanWell RD-65A Power supply but you can use any 12V/5V Power Supply that can supply at least 5V at 4A and 12V at 4A.
 Commodore 1581 Drives do not need 12V and if you only use 1581 drives you can get away with using a single 5V Power Supply with sufficent current capacity.
-A surplus ATX power supply could be used.
-I'll leave this up to you.
+A surplus ATX power supply could be used, this has the advantage of the AC input of the power supply being safely inside an exiting metal enclosure.

+The MeanWell RD-65A has AC input terminals which are exposed and can be accessed by curious fingers.
+It is intended to be used within another enclosure.
+The photos I show of my test setup sitting on a desk is NOT a recommended permanent solution.

-The fuse values can be varied to suit your set up.
+The 5V and 12V fuse values can be varied to suit your set up.
 While designing the PCB I sat down and measured the current consumption on each of my floppy disk drives.

 1541-II